what is an assertion?

 assert True is False

-I think of an assert statement as a command to the computer saying “DO NOT CONTINUE, UNLESS THIS STATEMENT IS TRUE”.
-The statement above can be thought of as “DO NOT CONTINUE, UNLESS True is False”.
-I expect this line to fail because True is not False.
+With these statements, I am telling the computer “CONTINUE ONLY if True is False”.
+I expect this line to fail because True is not False, they at least have different spellings.
 If it does not fail, then Python and I have a problem

 test_assertion_error_w_none

 None is used when there is no value, it is the simplest data structure in Python.
-I can use assertions to test if something is None.
+I can use assertions to test if something is None, this is useful when I want to check what value I am getting from some process or user input.

 RED: make it fail